-The operating restrictions on IR#364 while NS imports 30-100 MW in summer would be eliminated after TSR-100 is in service.

-The operating restrictions during summer with high NS import (up to 300 MW) would be eliminated after TSR-100 is in service; however there would also be operating restrictions required while NS imports above 540 MW associated with TSR-100 after 2016.
-When NS imports above 540 MW, with the addition of 50 MW by IR#364 the contingency of loss of one 345 kV transmission line from New Brunswick will cause L-6513 to exceed its conductor thermal limits.
-Therefore IR#364 would have to be curtailed or the NS Import would have to be reduced in order to avoid further transmission expansion requirements.
+The operating restrictions on IR#369 while NS imports 30-100 MW and with high NS import (up to 300 MW) would be eliminated after TSR-100 is in service; however there would be operating restrictions required while NS imports above 540 MW after TSR-100 is in-service in 2016 due to the thermal overloads on L-6513 under either the loss of 345 kV line from New Brunswick or the breaker failure of 88S-721, otherwise NS import has to be reduced.

-The operating restrictions while NS exports could become significant when IR#225 and IR#234 are in service (in spite of the related system upgrades), and these restrictions will be required with or without TSR-100.
-Otherwise the overload violations coincident with a 1N-B61 bus fault could still occur with both Trenton units generating at minimum output.
-Instead of the operating restrictions the potential thermal overloads could also be managed by a new Special Protection System (SPS) by tripping the wind farm coincident with a 1N-B61 bus fault.
+The operating restrictions while NS exports would become significant when IR#225 and IR#234 are in-service in 2017 (in spite of the system changes required by these projects), and it will be required with or without TSR-100.
+Otherwise the overload violations could still occur with both Trenton units generating at minimum output.
+Instead of the operating restrictions the potential thermal overloads could also be managed by a new Special Protection System (SPS) by tripping the wind farm coincident with a bus fault on 1N-B61.
 However, the new SPS scheme would have to be presented to NPCC and would require their approval.

-The SIS will determine the detailed system requirements to accommodate IR#364.
+The SIS will determine the detailed system requirements to accommodate IR#369.
 The requirement for restrictions or curtailments of this facility when operating with an element (transmission line, transformer etc) out of service (N-1 operation) will be further assessed in the SIS.